pakiessling/TMAxplode/README.md

 In the first step a binary adjacency matrix is built from the the provided centroids based on the specified radius.

-Then adjacency list is build for every node.
+Then an adjacency list is build for every node.

 In the last step we iterate over all nodes starting a breadth first search (BFS) when an unvisited node is found to track down all components which are not connected.